pieszynski/grunci/README.md

 GrunCI
 ======

-Grunt based Continuous Integration (pre alfa version!).
+Grunt based Continuous Integration (not even pre alfa version!).

+#### Current status
+* in DEV build on website refresh - auto build project named 'build1' outputing progress to website

 #### Build from source
 To compile source you will need to install required packages and compile source code